Covid-19 measures: Frequently asked questions

 Can I stroke the alpacas?

 Your trek is organised so you can confidently get close to your alpaca and stroke and feed them, but avoid having close contact with humans.
-We will start with just 2 treks per week which means if the virus is transferred to the alpaca fleece the risk should have gone by the next trek.

 What should I bring?